yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 [https://www.microsoft.com/en-ca/concern/bing](https://www.microsoft.com/en-ca/concern/bing)

-Google further allows you to remove non-consensual or intimate personal images, involuntary fake pornography, irrelevant pornography from Google search results for your name, content about you on sites with exploitative removal practices, and several other categories of information.
+Google allows you to remove non-consensual or intimate personal images, involuntary fake pornography, irrelevant pornography from Google search results for your name, content about you on sites with exploitative removal practices, and several other categories of information.

+Google has a free service called Results About You, that allows you to search for your data and ask for it to be deindexed.
+You can learn more on the following page: [https://support.google.com/websearch/answer/12719076](https://support.google.com/websearch/answer/12719076).

 ## People Search Sites